 The worst fuel economy that a vehicle can get is zero miles per gallon, but that is exactly what happens when a vehicle is left idling for too long.
 If you’re going to leave your engine running for more than 10 seconds, it would be wise to turn it off completely.
 Those 10 seconds of idling wastes more fuel than restarting the engine altogether, and it can waste up to $650 a year.

-The main reason why engines are left to idle is to keep them warm.
+Engines are left to idle to keep them warm.
 Not only does idling create more air pollution, it can also lead to increased costs in maintenance and engine rebuilding.
 The way to address this concern and save money on fuel and maintenance is to ease into driving.

 - Get Two Separate Tanks for Refrigerated Loads